Angel-ML/angel/docs/design/psf_update_en.md

 		* Return value: none

 	* **Ceil**
-		* Purpose: get the ceiling (least integer that is greater than or equal to the element) of each element in a row and assign to the corresponding element in another row
+		* Purpose: get the ceiling (least integer that is greater than or equal to the element) of each element of a row and assign to the corresponding element of another row
 		* Parameters: matrix id, `from` row id, `to` row id
 		* Return value: none